 Jim: Kathy, man, this has been so informative and insightful.
 And you do it every time.
 You’re killing me!

 But it is so good.
 And we’re both in that mode, John.
 I mean, with Dena and Jean, we’re parenting ourselves, so this is helping us, too.
 And I hope it is helping, you, the listener.
 That’s the goal.
 This is what we want to do, is to strengthen your ability to raise healthy, probably not perfect, I can almost guarantee that, children – but healthy, young people that are serving the Lord and taking care of those around them.
 That’s the outcome.
 And let’s come back next time, talk about the five core needs that are mentioned in your book and so much more.
 Can we do that?

 Kathy: I would love to do that.

-On behalf of Jim Daly and the entire team, thanks for listening to Focus on the Family.
-I’m John Fuller.
-We’ll have Dr. Kathy Koch back next time.
-Hope you’ll join us then as we once more help you and your family thrive in Christ.
+On behalf of Jim Daly and the entire team, thanks for joining us today for Focus on the Family.
+I’m John Fuller inviting you back as we hear more from Dr. Kathy Koch next time, and once more help you and your family thrive in Christ.